BozorgmehrFatahi/Predicting-finding-a-new-home-with-Tensorflow-and-Keras/README.md

 # Predicting-finding-a-new-home-with-Tensorflow-and-Keras
 # Pet Adoption Prediction

-This project implements a deep learning model to predict pet adoption speed using TensorFlow and Keras.
-The model processes various features related to pets and outputs a binary classification representing whether a pet is likely to be adopted quickly.
+This project implements a deep learning model for pet adoption rate prediction using TensorFlow and Keras.
+And in fact, the purpose of this project is to compare these two libraries

 ## Table of Contents